 9. Resistance Band Svend Press

-The Svend press works like a dumbbell squeeze press.
-It keeps your pecs under constant tension and helps build a bigger chest.
-With a resistance band, you can get the same advantage as a squeeze press and that too without a bench.
+The Svend press works like a dumbbell squeeze press or plate pinch press.
+It keeps your pecs under constant tension and helps build a defined chest.
+With a resistance band, you can get the same advantage as a squeeze press, and that too without a bench.

 How to perform resistance band Svend press: